Kryniek/Pamieciownik/README.md

 Browsers supported: Firefox and Chrome.

 Contains:
  - Calendar with my family, friends and world events.
+Allow to see surnames and images if you know password of course.
  - Drink typer for randomly choose alkohol that you have to drink.
 It remember what you choose last time.

 # Main